jackzhenguo/Jerry/_posts/2023-01-22-introduction.md

 ### Food-Online-Ordering-System

 This is a Django-based framework to develop a web page that allows users to order food online and check the status of the order.
 This tool helps customers to order food better, and businesses can also more easily show customers the food information.
+The core technologies and key points of this project include:

 - The code 'manage.py' is a key component of the Django project and is used to manage the various tasks and operations of the project.
 It shows you how to interact with a Django project from the command line.
 - 'admin.py'code is used to customize the look and behavior of Django's admin background.
 It includes defining custom administrative classes to control the display and permissions of models, as well as registering these models for administration in the administrative background.
 You also personalize the look of the admin backend by setting titles and taglines.